How Tyler Helps Clients

 Outside the Office

-Tyler lives in the North Hills of Pittsburgh with his wife and their two children.
+Tyler lives in the North Hills of Pittsburgh with his wife and their three children.
 When not in the office, Tyler enjoys outdoor activities with family and friends – from walks with the two family dogs to golf, hiking, mountain biking and fly-fishing.

 - Represented secured and unsecured creditors, ranging from financial institutions, to trade vendors, a professional sports team, commercial landlords and equipment lessors in a variety of prominent chapter 11 bankruptcy cases, including: In re Southern Foods Group, LLC, et al., In re J.C.
 Penney Company, Inc., et al., In re 24 Hour Fitness Worldwide, Inc., et al., In re Tailored Brands, Inc., et al., In re BL Restaurants Holding, LLC, In re Alta Mesa Resources, Inc., In re Alpha Entertainment LLC, In re Sears Holdings, Inc., et al., In re IHeartMedia, Inc., et al., et al., In re Peabody Energy Corp., et al., In re Alpha Natural Resources, Inc., et al., In re Westinghouse Electric Company, LLC, et al.